-In this Web Conference, Dr. Sue Orsillo will provide conceptual, empirical, and practical guidelines for using acceptance-based behavioral therapy with clients struggling with anxiety.
+In this Web Conference, Dr. Sue Orsillo will provide conceptual, empirical, and practical guidelines for using acceptance-based behavioral therapy with those dealing with anxiety.
 Drawing from her own research and clinical experience in developing and investigating an acceptance-based behavioral therapy for generalized anxiety and associated disorders, she will present an evidence-based conceptual model that can be used to understand a range of clinical presentations and to guide intervention strategies.
 She will then present a range of clinical strategies, including mindfulness practices that can be used to target the central elements of this model (for instance, emotional avoidance and restricted engagement in meaningful aspects of one’s life).
-She will also describe strategies for helping clients clarify what is most important to them in various areas of their lives (relationships, work/school/home management, self-care) and helping them to more fully engage in living full, meaningful lives, regardless of the symptoms they experience.
+She will also describe strategies for helping people in therapy clarify what is most important to them in various areas of their lives (relationships, work/school/home management, self-care) and helping them to more fully engage in living full, meaningful lives, regardless of the symptoms they experience.

 This Web Conference is designed to help clinicians:

-1) Identify ways in which responses and reactions to anxiety compound distress and lead to behavioral avoidance;
+- Identify ways in which responses and reactions to anxiety compound distress and lead to behavioral avoidance;

-2) Identify and implement mindfulness practices that can increase awareness and decrease avoidance;
+- Identify and implement mindfulness practices that can increase awareness and decrease avoidance;

-If you have any questions about this Web Conference, or would like more information, please contact us here.
+If you have any questions about this Web Conference or would like more information, please contact us here.